-- (a)(1)(A) Except as otherwise specifically provided by this section or by laws specifically enacted to provide otherwise, all public records shall be open to inspection and copying, including without limitation copying through image capture, including still and moving photography and video and digital recording, by any citizen of the State of Arkansas during the regular business hours of the custodian of the records. - (B) However, access to inspect and copy, including without limitation copying through image capture, including still and moving photography and video and digital recording, public records shall be denied to: - (i) A person who at the time of the request has pleaded quilty to or been found quilty of a felony and is incarcerated in a correctional facility: and - (ii) The representative of a person under subdivision (a)(1)(B)(i) of this section unless the representative is the person's attorney who is requesting information that is subject to disclosure under this section. - (2)(A) A citizen may make a request to the custodian to inspect. copy, including without limitation through image capture, including still and moving photography and video and digital recording, or receive copies of public records. - (B) The request may be made in person, by telephone, by mail, by facsimile transmission, by electronic mail, or by other electronic means provided by the custodian. - (C) The request shall be sufficiently specific to enable the custodian to locate the records with reasonable effort. - (3) If the person to whom the request is directed is not the custodian of the records, the person shall so notify the requester and identify the custodian, if known to or readily ascertainable by the person.
+- (a)(1)(A) Except as otherwise specifically provided by this section or by laws specifically enacted to provide otherwise, all public records shall be open to inspection and copying, including without limitation copying through image capture, including still and moving photography and video and digital recording, by any citizen of the State of Arkansas during the regular business hours of the custodian of the records. - (B) However, access to inspect and copy, including without limitation copying through image capture, including still and moving photography and video and digital recording, public records shall be denied to: - (i) A person who at the time of the request has pleaded quilty to or been found quilty of a felony and is incarcerated in a correctional facility: and - (ii) The representative of a person under subdivision (a)(1)(B)(i) of this section unless the representative is the person's attorney who is requesting information that is subject to disclosure under this section. - (2)(A) A citizen may make a request to the custodian to inspect, copy, including without limitation through image capture, including still and moving photography and video and digital recording, or receive copies of public records. - (B) The request may be made in person, by telephone, by mail, by facsimile transmission, by electronic mail, or by other electronic means provided by the custodian. - (C) The request shall be sufficiently specific to enable the custodian to locate the records with reasonable effort. - (3) A custodian shall respond as follows in writing within the time period required under this section to a written request for public records. - (A) If no records exist that are responsive to the request, the custodian shall respond that no records exists; - (B) If any responsive records that exist are subject to exemptions under this chapter or other law, the custodian shall respond and identify the applicable exemptions; and - (C) If the custodian lacks administrative control over any responsive records that may exist, the custodian shall respond and identify the appropriate custodian to direct that request to, if known or readily ascertainable.